DaisyEverard/rockPaperScissors-JSonly/README.md

 This is a game of rock, paper, scissors.
 The rules are that players choose one of 3 symbols independently.
 Rock beats scissors, scissors beat paper, and paper beats rock.

-- The user chooses their move with an input of R, P, or S in a prompt
+- The user chooses their move with an input of R, P, or S with a prompt assigned to variable `userSymbol`
+- An if statement checks if R, P, or S was returned and, if not, runs `userSymbolFunction` again.
 - computer choses a random number 0-2 where 0=Rock, 1=Paper, 2=Scissors
 - A switch case corresponding to `computerNumber` (0, 1, or 2) sets up the situation for the computers choice.
 - Each case has another nested switch case for the user's symbol (R, P, or S)
 - each case has an alert with the outcome and computer's choice, then a break.
-- The end of the first-level switch case has a confirm for playAgain.
+- The end of the first-level switch case has a confirm using `playAgain` function.
-- If player clicks OK the function calls itself
+- If player clicks OK the function calls `rockPaperScissors` again.
-- If the player clicks cancel, the switch case breaks.
+- If the player clicks cancel, the function ends and there's a `break`

 ## Issues and solutions